archit7448/ShoeNew/README.md

 ## ⚠️ Caution

-MindifyCart runs on a mock backend, [MockBee](https://mockbee.netlify.app/).
+ShoeNew runs on a mock backend, [MockBee](https://mockbee.netlify.app/).
 This app runs on mockbackend so when page reloads all the cart and wishlist element will gone from the page .

 ---